lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 The software is able to select a command and trigger the key manager FSM to process one of the commands.
 If a command is valid during the current working state, it is processed and acknowledged when complete.

+If a command is invalid, the behavior depends on the current state.
+If the current state is `Reset`, the invalid command is immediately rejected as the key manager FSM has not yet been initialized.
-If a command is invalid, the key manager FSM processes with random, dummy data, but does not update working state or relevant output registers.
+If the current state is any other state, the key manager FSM processes with random, dummy data, but does not update working state or relevant output registers.
 For each valid command, a set of inputs are selected and sequenced to the KMAC module.

 During `Disable` state, working state and output registers are updated as usual.